johncosta/johnmcostaiii.com/content/posts/2023-11-26-kubernetes-hosting.markdown

 GitHub mentions Developer Experience (DevEx)[^5] as productivity, impact, and satisfaction.
 My thought is to document my experience so that other's can evaluate the platforms for themselves.

-Given the pricing schedule above, it's not currently pheasable for me to fully evaluate all the platforms at the same time.
+Given the pricing schedule above, it's not currently feasible for me to fully evaluate all the platforms at the same time.
 Instead, I'll focus on the most cost-effective one, DigitalOcean.
-If given the opportunity and necessesity, I'll evaluate the other platforms in the future.
+If given the opportunity and necessity, I'll evaluate the other platforms in the future.

 In a follow-up article, I'll report my observations and experience.
 For now, I'll leave this as a placeholder.